absinthe-graphql/absinthe_tutorial/README.md

 ```

 You'll notice we use the `fields()` function to define the fields on our Post object.
 This is just a convenience function that fills out a bit of GraphQL boilerplate for each of the fields we define.
 See [Absinthe.Type.Definitions](http://hexdocs.pm/absinthe/Absinthe.Type.Definitions.html#fields/1) for more information.
 That module also contains the documentation for several other convenience functions we will use in this example.

+You may be wondering what the type `:id` is used by the `:id` field.
+Read more in the "Built-In Scalars" section [here](http://hexdocs.pm/absinthe/Absinthe.Type.Scalar.html)

 With our type completed we can now write a basic schema that will let us query a set of posts.